 Do you have to drop the ball when serving in pickleball?

 No, you do not have to drop the ball when serving in pickleball.
-You can choose between volley and drop serves.
+You can choose between a volley serve and a drop serve.
 The volley serve is made by tossing or releasing the ball and hitting it before it bounces.
 A drop serve involves dropping or releasing the ball from any natural height and hitting it after it reflects on the court.
 There are advantages and disadvantages to both types of serves.
 Your preference and skill level will determine which serve you use.

 Can you let the ball bounce when serving in pickleball?